hamzafaheem/Federated-Learning-Framework-for-Privacy-Preserving-Explainable-AI-Driven-Clinical-Decision-Making-/README.md

 ## Contents
 - figures/: High-resolution figures and additional experimental results
 - supplementary.pdf: Compiled document of all supplementary figures with captions
+- captions/: Contains captions.txt providing detailed descriptions of all supplementary figures and tables and their references to relevant sections of the main manuscript

 # ProposedFLframeworkflowforprivacy-preservingAI-driven clinicaldecision-making.